brandonroberts/blog/src/content/pages/about.md

 </div>

 <p class="bio">
-  I am an Angular Team member working on guides, tutorials, application development, and infrastructure for the Angular docs.
-I enjoys learning new things, helping other developers solve problems, and contributing to open source.
-I am also a maintainer of the NgRx project, building reactive libraries for Angular.
+  I am a Senior Angular Engineer at Nrwl, building developer tools, and helping enterprise companies be successful building large applications using a monorepo approach.
+I enjoy learning new things, helping other developers solve problems, and contributing to open source.
+I am a <a target="_blank" href="https://google-developers.appspot.com/community/experts/directory/profile/profile-brandon_roberts">GDE</a>, technical writer, and also a maintainer of the NgRx project, building high-quality, reactive libraries for Angular.
 </p>

 </div>